Breeze Block Installation Instructions

 Columns/Piers should be embedded in the foundation.
 A row of blocks that match the base row may be included under the foundation surface, and may be needed in transition areas if the wall is being built on a slope.
 Use a 3/8" to 1/2" mortar line on the base courses.

-Plan the placement of the vertical rebar (which needs to be placed between every second vertical course of Breeze Blocks, and encapsulated in the concrete footing before it cures, and not be driven into the ground).
+Plan the placement of the vertical rebar (which needs to be placed every 24" or less, and not be driven into the ground).

 Wall Width and Vertical Columns/Piers